spec-framework/documentation/output/book.md

-Finally the last widget is defined with the viewer previously created\.
+Finally the last widget is defined with the previously created viewer\.
-In addition, a text zone is edited to show the selected method source code\.
+In addition, a text zone is added to show the selected methods source code\.